bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 When should I worry that night heat means something serious?

-Seek medical care sooner if you have repeated drenching sweats, fever, unexplained weight loss, swollen lymph nodes, chest pain, trouble breathing, or a major decline in energy.
+You should seek medical care if you experience repeated drenching sweats, fever, unexplained weight loss, swollen lymph nodes, chest pain, trouble breathing, or a significant decline in energy.
+Most hot nights are caused by non-dangerous issues, but those warning signs mean it’s time to get checked out.

 Can sleep apnea cause night sweats even if my room is cool?